 “When we fail to set boundaries and hold people accountable, we feel used and mistreated.” — Brené Brown, Ph.D., author, speaker, podcast host, social worker, shame researcher, and University of Houston professor

-Type 3s are the ultimate workaholics.
+Enneagram 3s are the ultimate workaholics.
 Don’t take on too many projects at once.
 Allow yourself to say “no” to people.
 Hit pause when necessary.
-Make it a habit to walk away from your phone and computer on a regular basis.
+Make it a habit of walking away from your phone and computer regularly.
 Spend time being present with your kids.
 Don’t forget to take an interest in their “work,” which is probably playing and school.

 6. Stop trying to better yourself.

 “I wish I didn’t feel like there’s a better version of me out there.
 I feel that way all the time.” — Taylor Swift in her Netflix documentary, Miss Americana

-Type 3s struggle to find contentment in who, what, and where they are.
-They are constantly striving to improve themselves and achieve a higher level of excellence in whatever they do.
+Enneagram 3s struggle to find contentment in who, what, and where they are.
+They are constantly striving to improve themselves and achieve higher excellence in whatever they do.
 Learn to love who you are right now, not who you will be tomorrow.

 7. Accept that your kids are enough.